 One of his comparisons was their trade partner, the Batang Pier.
 After Standhardinger joined the coach Pido Jarencio-led squad in the 2019 PBA Governors’ Cup where they eliminated the top-seeded NLEX Road Warriors everyone sees them be the top championship contender in the PBA bubble tournament in Pampanga.

-However, NorthPort unable to meet those high expectations and instead lurked at the bottom of the standing in that lone 45th PBA season conference.
+However, NorthPort was unable to meet those high expectations and instead lurked at the bottom of the standing in that lone 45th PBA season conference.
 They only managed one victory and shared the last spot with the Terrafirma Dyip.

-“Who was the team everybody was talking about going to the bubble with Greg gone, and June Mar was gone?
+“Who was the team everybody was talking about going to the bubble with Greg gone, and June Mar gone?
 The team everybody was talking about if I remember was Northport.
 Everybody was talking about NorthPort, how Christian would dominate and Sean Anthony,” Cone remembered prior to the start of the 2020 PBA Philippine Cup.

 With this anticipation from one of the most tenured and well-experienced basketball head coaches in the Philippines, the adjustment of C-Stan to Ginebra will be smooth since coach Cone might already a game plan on what role he will give to one of his biggest assets.